GQQQy/off-compute-front/README.md

-# ABI Ninja
+# Offchain-Compute Front from ABI Ninja

 Interact with smart contracts on any EVM chain.
-ABI Ninja provides an intuitive frontend for contracts from most popular EVM networks, currently supporting:
+Thid front provides an intuitive frontend for contracts from most popular EVM networks, currently supporting:

 - **Verified contracts**.
 Pulls the code from [AnyABI](https://anyabi.xyz/) and [Etherscan API](https://docs.etherscan.io/) as a fallback option.
 - **Unverified contracts**.
 Two different options are available: